martinrotter/rssguard/resources/docs/Downloads.md

 ![RSS Guard is 100% clean.](http://www.softpedia.com/_img/softpedia_100_free.png)

 ## Development builds
-Development builds can be downloaded [here for Windows](https://bintray.com/martinrotter/rssguard/Development/Windows) and [here for Linux or Mac OS](https://bintray.com/martinrotter/rssguard/Development/LinuxMacOs).
+Development builds can be downloaded [here](https://github.com/martinrotter/rssguard/releases/tag/devbuild).

 ## Installation packages naming
 **Windows builds** of RSS Guard are generated automatically by the tool called AppVeyor.
 These builds have auto-generated names.
 In RSS Guard [downloads page](https://github.com/martinrotter/rssguard/releases) you can see filenames like: